Keith Kirkwood: Carolina Panthers

-On April 1, 2020, Kirkwood signed with the Carolina Panthers reuniting him with former Temple head coach Matt Rhule and former college teammates Robby Anderson, P. J. Walker, and Colin Thompson.
+On April 1, 2020, Kirkwood signed with the Carolina Panthers, reuniting him with former Temple head coach Matt Rhule and former college teammates Robby Anderson, P. J. Walker, and Colin Thompson.
 Kirkwood was placed on injured reserve on September 7, due to a shoulder injury.
-He was designated for return from injured reserve on September 30, 2020, and began practicing with the team again.
-He was activated on October 17, but re-injured his left clavicle in the next game and was placed back on injured reserve on October 20.
+He was designated for return from injured reserve on September 30, and began practicing with the team again.
+Kirkwood was activated on October 17, but re-injured his left clavicle in the next game and was placed back on injured reserve on October 20.

 On February 22, 2021, Kirkwood signed a one-year contract extension with the Panthers.
-He was waived on August 31, 2021, and re-signed to the practice squad the next day.
+He was waived on August 31, and re-signed to the team's practice squad the next day.
 Ahead of the Week 8 game against the Atlanta Falcons, Kirkwood was promoted to the active roster.

 On June 6, 2022, Kirkwood re-signed with the Panthers.
-He was released on August 30, 2022.
+He was released by Carolina on August 30.

 New Orleans Saints (second stint)

-On September 28, 2022, Kirkwood was signed to the New Orleans Saints practice squad.
-On October 15, 2022, Kirkwood was promoted to the active roster.
+On September 28, 2022, Kirkwood was signed to the Saints' practice squad.
+On October 15, Kirkwood was promoted to the team's active roster.
 He was released on October 29 and re-signed to the practice squad.
-He was promoted on January 4, 2023.
-He was re-signed on February 17, 2023.
+Kirkwood was promoted on January 4, 2023.
+Kirkwood re-signed with the Saints on February 17.

+Baltimore Ravens

+On June 28, 2024, Kirkwood signed with the Baltimore Ravens.
+He was released by Baltimore during final roster cuts on August 27.
+Kirkwood re-signed with Baltimore on a practice squad pact the following day.
+He was elevated for the Ravens' season finale against the Pittsburgh Steelers.
+However, Kirkwood did not appear during the Steelers game, or in any games during the season.
+On February 19, 2025, Kirkwood re-signed with the Ravens.

+On August 26, 2025, Kirkwood was released by the Ravens as part of final roster cuts and re-signed to the practice squad the next day.